dewloosh/dewloosh-core/README.md

 </a>

 This package contains common developer utilities to support other `dewloosh` solutions.
-Everything is pure Python, the package requires no extra dependencies and should run on a bare metal setup.
+Everything is pure Python, the package requires no extra dependencies and should run on a minimal setup.

 The most important features: